 In 2002 the local port exported 30 million tons of goods, 50% of which were crude oil.
 The city lost a half of the income, miraculously turning its doom into an opportunity for economic rise.

 But what makes this town so successful?
 Different people tell different stories.
 Locals usually recall the mayor Mr. Lembergs, who is believed to bring prosperity to the town.
-Business people talk about the local port that lets them freely trade with foreign companies, while young students, who want to do startups, notice a deep assistance from the government organizations.
+Business people talk about the local port that lets them freely trade with foreign companies succeeding in mexico, while young students, who want to do startups, notice a deep assistance from the government organizations.

 The current mayor, Mr. Lembergs decided to found a free economic zone that could attract foreign investors with generous exemptions.